aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

     - NewestInstance: removes the first ECS instance attached to the scaling group.
     - OldestScalingConfiguration: removes the ECS instance with the oldest scaling configuration.
     - Default values: OldestScalingConfiguration and OldestInstance.
 You can enter up to two removal policies.
-* `db_instance_ids` - (Optional, ForceNew) If an RDS instance is specified in the scaling group, the scaling group automatically attaches the Intranet IP addresses of its ECS instances to the RDS access whitelist.
+* `db_instance_ids` - (Optional) If an RDS instance is specified in the scaling group, the scaling group automatically attaches the Intranet IP addresses of its ECS instances to the RDS access whitelist.
     - The specified RDS instance must be in running status.
     - The specified RDS instance’s whitelist must have room for more IP addresses.
-* `loadbalancer_ids` - (Optional, ForceNew) If a Server Load Balancer instance is specified in the scaling group, the scaling group automatically attaches its ECS instances to the Server Load Balancer instance.
+* `loadbalancer_ids` - (Optional) If a Server Load Balancer instance is specified in the scaling group, the scaling group automatically attaches its ECS instances to the Server Load Balancer instance.
     - The Server Load Balancer instance must be enabled.
     - At least one listener must be configured for each Server Load Balancer and it HealthCheck must be on.
 Otherwise, creation will fail (it may be useful to add a `depends_on` argument targeting your `alicloud_slb_listener` in order to make sure the listener with its HealthCheck configuration is ready before creating your scaling group).
     - The Server Load Balancer instance attached with VPC-type ECS instances cannot be attached to the scaling group.
     - The default weight of an ECS instance attached to the Server Load Balancer instance is 50.
 * `multi_az_policy` - (Optional, ForceNew) Multi-AZ scaling group ECS instance expansion and contraction strategy.
 PRIORITY or BALANCE.

+-> **NOTE:** When detach loadbalancers, instances in group will be remove from loadbalancer's `Default Server Group`; On the contrary, When attach loadbalancers, instances in group will be added to loadbalancer's `Default Server Group`.

+-> **NOTE:** When detach dbInstances, private ip of instances in group will be remove from dbInstance's `WhiteList`; On the contrary, When attach dbInstances, private ip of instances in group will be added to dbInstance's `WhiteList`.

 ## Attributes Reference